sprmn/ccu-image-builder/README.md

   ```

-- For using the pi as Access Point, run './create_ap.sh' from ssh login.
+- For using the pi as Access Point, run './create-ap.sh' (without the quotes) after ssh login.

 # pi-gen